matjam/stationeersrcon/README.md

     Delete disconnected players from the server.
 ```

-## Building
+## Building and Installing

 ```
-go get github.com/jaytaylor/html2text
+go get ./...
-go get gopkg.in/alecthomas/kingpin.v2
+go install ./...
-make
 ```

-Only tested on MacOS.
-Should work fine on Linux.
-Windows you might have to build manually with `go build -o srcon cmd/srcon/*.go` unless you run the build inside a bash shell of some kind.
+This will build and install the binary into your $GOBIN directory.
+This could be copied anywhere in your path.